redpanda-data/connect/website/docs/components/caches/ristretto.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-BETA: This component is experimental and therefore subject to change outside of major version releases.
+BETA: This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.

 Stores key/value pairs in a map held in the memory-bound [Ristretto cache](https://github.com/dgraph-io/ristretto).